nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📦 Feature | 2025-05-06 | Added new frontend components and updated documentation

+    - Added new frontend components and pages to `auq_frontend/app` and `auq_frontend/components`
+    - These components and pages were added to improve user interface and experience
+    - Technical details: TypeScript and React were used to build these components
+    - Updated `README.md` and added new documentation files in `auq_frontend/docs` to provide more context about the project structure and data pipeline.

+    This commit marks a significant milestone in our frontend development, providing a more interactive and user-friendly interface.
+It also enhances our documentation, making it easier for new developers to understand the project.

 ## 📄 Docs | 2025-05-06 | Update documentation and changelog generation script

     - Updated CHANGELOG.md with recent changes and modifications